AI Captions: Are They Truly Serving the Deaf Community?

 AI captions are everywhere – Zoom, YouTube, live broadcasts.
 But are they really serving the Deaf community?

-Automatic Speech Recognition (ASR) is impressive: it can turn spoken words into text instantly.
+Automatic Speech Recognition (ASR) is impressive.
+It can turn spoken words into text instantly.
 It’s fast, cheap, and widely available.
-But speed isn’t enough.
-Accuracy often suffers, especially with accents, technical (background, specific) terms, overlapping speech, or multiple speakers.
-Context, nuance, and tone critical for understanding can easily be lost.
+However, speed isn’t enough.
+Accuracy often suffers, especially with accents, technical terms, overlapping speech, or multiple speakers.
+Context, nuance, and tone—critical for understanding—can easily be lost.

 Respeaking: A trained human repeats the speech into software for more accurate captions.

-Palantypists/stenographers: Highly trained professionals typing in real-time, offering the gold standard for live captions.
+Palantypists/Stenographers: Highly trained professionals typing in real-time offer the gold standard for live captions.

 Relying solely on AI captions risks leaving Deaf viewers behind.
 Subtitles and captions are not just text on a screen; they are access, equity, and inclusion.